Our Economic Recovery

 Supporting Jobs and Businesses

-- Suspend business license application and renewal fees.
+- Simplify and reduce red-tape throughout the business license application and renewal process.

 By implementing these measures, we will create a viable environment, that is sustainable and predictable, to instill confidence in those considering Calgary as a place to invest and call home for businesses of every type and size.